Who is Mustafa Kemal Ataturk? And what did he achieve?

 He was also strict and loyal to his virtues.

-More so, he was not distracted by the lost provinces of The Ottoman Empire in Asia and Europe as well as provinces of The Russian Empire that had fallen when he was fighting for independence.
+More so, he was not distracted by the lost provinces of The Ottoman Empire in Europe and Asia.

 Ataturk described himself as a successful person in his speeches.